hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 #### A note on performance

-In the first release of Hiero TSS, revisions to the candidate roster only happened at consensus midnight; and handoffs in the chain of trust only happened at upgrade boundaries scheduled 12 or more hours after UTC midnight.
+In the first release of Hiero TSS, revisions to the candidate roster only happened at consensus midnight; and roster handoffs only happened at upgrade boundaries scheduled 12 or more hours after UTC midnight.
 So new nodes after a handoff had an entire release to successfully gossip their hinTS and Schnorr keys; and there were many hours between the latest revision to the candidate roster and the next handoff to complete the work for each transition.

 If Hiero networks move to a much more compressed schedule for roster revisions and transitions, `RCS` implementations may want to do some transition phase work preemptively, even before the next revision to the candidate roster.For